paulyin2001/loc8r/README.md

 4. What are callbacks and scopes of Javascrip?
 Why are they important?
 How do I practice?
 5. What would (!undefined) be evaluated?
 Would it be true?
 6. What would req.params && req.params.locationid be evaluated?
 In console, there are [object Object] with undefined or a string
 7. MongoDB: how do I easily insert, update and delete data without directly type in mongo shell?
+8. What is Modular Javascript?
+How to write one?
+9. How do I have test driven developmet?

 #### Road map of the app:
 1. Finish up loc8r